 Will I have to operate my truck or motor home to take the off-road maneuvers (basic skills) or on-road test for a Class E or F license?

-You must take the tests in your truck or motor home at one of the 36 SCDMV offices that offer Commercial Driver License testing.
+You must take the tests in your truck or motor home at one of the designated SCDMV offices that offer non-commercial Class E or F skills test.
 If you are applying for a Class F driver license, you must also bring the unit you plan to tow behind the truck or motor home.

 If I am applying for a Class F driver license, will I have to take both the off-road maneuvers (basic skills) test and the on-road test with the towed unit attached to my truck or motor home?

 If you are operating a truck, the towed unit must be attached for the off-road maneuvers and on-road tests.
 If you are operating a motor home, you will not have to tow the unit while performing off-road maneuvers.
 Motor home tow bars are rigid and do not allow the towed unit to move freely.
 However, you must have the towed unit attached for the on-road test.

 Will there be anyone at DMV to help me attach/detach my towed unit to the vehicle?

 No. You will need to bring someone to help you.